Knife attacks

 o Under the influence of powerful psychoactive drugs

-· An argument that has escalated and one person picks up a sharp object - an unplanned attack
+• An argument that has escalated and one person picks up a knife - an unplanned attack

-In many scenarios, the intended victim may have little or no warning that an attack is about to happen.
+Very frequently, the intended victim will have little or no warning that an attack is about to happen.
+But even if you are stabbed, fighting back increases your chances of survival.

-One highly important sign, if spotted, is that the knife attacker is trying to hide their intentions until after the first stab and they often hide the weapon down at their side, behind the leg.
+One highly important sign, which is very frequently present, is that a knife attacker tries to hide their intentions until after the first stab by hiding the weapon down at their side, behind the leg, or inside their trousers at the front.

 Running away

-· Running away, especially if you spot the situation developing while you are still some distance away, may be the best option.
+• Running away, if you spot the situation developing while you are still some distance away, can be the best option, especially if you are on your own.
 Call the police immediately

-· You may decide that you simply aren’t fast or fit enough to run away from a knife attacker
+• It may be that you simply aren’t fast or fit enough to run away from a knife attacker

 o Are you fit enough to run and then fight them if they catch up with you?

-· If you could run, but can see that people are getting stabbed, you may decide that you don’t want to run away.
-If that is a decision you choose to make, you will have more time to find a weapon
+If you could run, but can see that people are getting stabbed, you may decide that you don’t want to run away.
+If that is a decision you make, you will have more time to find a weapon

 Weapons

 If you can find an improvised weapon – do so.
 You should use it to fend off or attack the knife-attacker.
 In the UK, you must not carry a weapon - this is illegal.
 You need to use something that just happens to be there.
 Our experience suggests that there is often something nearby which can be used.
 The longer your weapon is, the better it will be to keep the knife away from you.
+A belt with a heavy buckle may be your best weapon.
 Don’t put the weapon down until the attacker is incapacitated or has left the scene.

 If you do deter them and they move off, call the police immediately.
 They may stab someone else.